inge4pres/opentelemetry-zig/integration_tests/README.md

    - Send test trace spans to the collector via OTLP HTTP
    - Validate traces were received by reading and parsing the generated `traces.json` file
    - Check for expected span names and trace data in the JSON output
+6. **Test Logs Export**:
+   - Send test log records to the collector via OTLP HTTP
+   - Validate logs were received by reading and parsing the generated `logs.json` file
+   - Check for expected log records and severity levels in the JSON output
+7. **Test Compression**: Run the same tests with gzip compression enabled for metrics, traces, and logs
-6. **Cleanup**: Stop and remove the collector container, then remove the temporary data directory and all files
+8. **Cleanup**: Stop and remove the collector container, then remove the temporary data directory and all files

 ### JSON File Validation